elsame/elsame.github.io/_posts/2018-05-30-how-to-create-simple-rest-service.md

 date: 2018-05-30
 ---

-In my this blog I´m gonna write simple tutorials to get people start trying new things.
+In this blog I´m gonna write simple tutorials to get people start trying new things.
 My first blog is about how to use Microsoft Visual Studio 2017 to create a Rest Service Api.
 Hopefully a help for someone new.

 ## Step 1 ##